ShanGlor/BlackWing-INAV-STM32F411/README.md

 ![My Remote Image](https://github.com/EonClaw/STM32F411-Blackpill-INAV-FixedWing/raw/main/blackpill-fc-pinout-LARGE-rev3-FixedWing.png?dl=0)

-NOTE: Check CLI to verify pin assignments (hookup image for reference only).
+IMPORTANT NOTE: Check CLI to verify pin assignments (hookup image for reference only).

 !!!No guarantees.
 No warranties.
 Use at your own risk.!!!